siewmeng/sm/file01_enum.md

 colour=Mycolour.Red // correct
 ```
 By using the user-defined type MyColour, variable *colour* is now restricted to values of .Red, .Green and .Yellow.
-Please note that .Red, .Green and .Yellow are not strings.
+Just a reminder, .Red, .Green and .Yellow are not strings.